digipost/signering-docs/source/client-integration/direct-flow.rst

 Identifier in the signed document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Currently, there are three formats available for displaying the signers in signed documents:

+- their `full name`
+- their `full name` and `date of birth`
+- their `full name` and `national ID` (restrictions apply)

+Please note that these formats only specifies how to `display` text which refers to the signers.
+It is purely a layout setting, and does not affect the strength of how a person's signature is attached to the signed content.

+For more information, see :ref:`identify-signers`.

 ..  tabs::

     ..  group-tab:: C#

         ..  code-block:: c#

-            //This functionality exists in C#, but the example has not been generated yet.
-            //For now, please refer to the HTTP tab, as the concepts described there have
-            //equivalent representations in the .NET client library.
+            var job = new Job(documents, signers, ...)
+            {
+                IdentifierInSignedDocuments = IdentifierInSignedDocuments.DateOfBirthAndName
+            };

     ..  group-tab:: Java

         ..  code-block:: java

-            //This functionality exists in Java, but the example has not been generated yet.
-            //For now, please refer to the HTTP tab, as the concepts described there have
-            //equivalent representations in the Java client library.
+            DirectJob directJob = DirectJob.builder("title", ...)
+                .withIdentifierInSignedDocuments(
+                        IdentifierInSignedDocuments.DATE_OF_BIRTH_AND_NAME)
+                .build();

     ..  group-tab:: HTTP

-        The element ``identifier-in-signed-documents`` is used to specify how the signer(s) are to be identified in the signed documents.
-Allowed values are ``PERSONAL_IDENTIFICATION_NUMBER_AND_NAME``, ``DATE_OF_BIRTH_AND_NAME`` and ``NAME``.
-Please note that applicable values may be restricted by the type of signature job and sender.
-For more information, see :ref:`identify-signers`.
+        The element ``identifier-in-signed-documents`` in the `manifest.xml <https://github.com/digipost/signature-api-specification/blob/3.1.0/schema/examples/direct/manifest.xml#L14>`_ file is used to specify how signers are to be identified in the signed documents for the job.
+Allowed values:

+        - ``PERSONAL_IDENTIFICATION_NUMBER_AND_NAME``
+        - ``DATE_OF_BIRTH_AND_NAME``
+        - ``NAME``

 Status retrieval method
 ^^^^^^^^^^^^^^^^^^^^^^^^^